-DC connections are not totally free of earth, as the signal earth and DC (-) of the amplification are connected to chassis by a 220 ohm resistor.
+Important: If either positive or negative terminals must unavoidably be earthed outside the unit then it must be the NEGATIVE.
+Note that the DC connections are not free of earth, as the signal earth and DC (-) of the amplification are unavoidably connected to chassis by a wire link as part of the signal earth system.

-Any conflict of DC earthing is likely to result in severe damage to the module printed circuit tracks should incoming circuitry be earthed too.
+Any conflict of DC earthing with a battery connected will almost certainly result in severe and immediate damage to various fixed PCB tracks, and to the module printed circuit tracks if incoming circuitry is earthed too.